HeatMarie/dayPlanner/README.md

 So here we have it.
 A new day planner that I should really consider using.
 Will I?
 Probably not, and that is only because I struggle to actually plan things.
 So how did this project go?

 The first mission for me was making sure I understood luxon and putting it into the code.
-Surprisely, after a view reads the process went smoothly.
+Surprisingly, after a view reads the process went smoothly.

 I got stuck on trying to loop through all the things.
 On Thursday night, I decided it was time to just make things work.
 There is no reason why I can't go back when I have the time to clean it up and make the code look pretty.

-It was in this project that I really understood what it mean to first make a MVP (minimum viable product).
+It was in this project that I really understood what it means to first make a MVP (minimum viable product).
 I do believe that if I would have got things working first, then went back to figure out a better way to do things, I wouldn't have struggled so much.
-See, there is that fear of failing and never finishing things that causes anxiety and then you begin question if you know what you are doing.
+See, there is that fear of failing and never finishing things that causes anxiety and then you begin to question if you know what you are doing.

-In the end there is always something to elarn, whether it is more about how certain code works, or the how to mentally get around the struggles.
+In the end there is always something to learn, whether it is more about how certain code works, or the how to mentally get around the struggles.
 Either way, it's about learning something, isn't it?

+Update: 1/14/2022

+It's amazing what time and just a little more experience can do.
+In the recent update to code, I found a few loops that seem to be working all nice and pretty.
+What took me days to figure out before is now taking me hours.
+There is still much progress that can be done and way more to learn.

+I ended up running pushing the hours and the elements into two arrays.
+From there, I doubled up a forEach loop on the hours and hour elements with an if statement to change the style for each element (lines 82 - 94).

+The code was cleaned up more during the local storage where the save function now contains a for loop, creating the key from the element's index value (because we used the array), and the name of the element.
+The value of course, is the elements index value.

+To get the items from storage again we did a forEach loop utilizing the element and the name.

 ## Technologies Used
 - JavaScript